-As a real estate professional, the amount you're paid for each sale is often dependent on commission.
-And the average commission for the sale of a property is 6% of the purchase price.
+As a real estate professional, the amount you're paid for each sale is often dependent on commission — and the average commission for selling a property is 5-6% of the purchase price.

 What is a procuring cause dispute?

-A procuring cause dispute can occur after the sale or lease of a property.
-And a complaint is typically filed with the local real estate board by the agent who didn't receive a commission for the sale.
+A procuring cause dispute is a complaint is typically filed with the local real estate board by the agent who didn't receive a commission for the sale.
+It can occur after the sale or lease of a property.

-Procuring cause disputes are often settled through arbitration -- a dispute resolution technique that resolves the conflict outside of court.
-There are hearing panels that arbitrate disputes between real estate brokers, or between brokers and their clients.
+Procuring cause disputes are often settled through arbitration — a dispute resolution technique that resolves the conflict outside of court.
+There are hearing panels that arbitrate disputes between real estate brokers or between brokers and their customers.

 According to the National Association of Realtors (NAR), "the objective of a panel is to carefully and impartially weigh and analyze the whole course of conduct of the parties," to come to a fair resolution for the parties involved.
 Once the panel deliberates and chooses who receives the commission or award for the sale, it can rely on the power of local courts "to support and enforce its arbitration awards."